wolkykim/libasyncd/README.md

 Asynchronous way of programming can easily go quite complicated since you need to handle every possible things in non-blocking way.
-So the goal of Libasyncd project is to make a flexible and fast asynchronous server framwork with nice abstraction that can cut down the complexity.
+So the goal of Libasyncd project is to make a flexible and fast asynchronous server framework with nice abstraction that can cut down the complexity.

 ## Why libasyncd?